 Improving Our Moving

 130 UH employees participated in the National Bike Challenge in 2014.
 By using bikes more often instead of driving, the participants collectively burned more than 1.4 million calories – the equivalent of 400 pounds of fat – and avoided more than 15,000 pounds of motor-vehicle emissions.
 That’s the equivalent to driving a car two-thirds of the way around the globe.
-We’re also promoting mass-transit options for our employees at UH Case Medical Center.
+We’re also promoting mass-transit options for our employees at UH Cleveland Medical Center.
 Our efforts earned Bronze-level honors in the Northeast Ohio Area Coordinating Agency’s inaugural Commuter Choice Awards.

 Read more highlights from another great year in the 2014 UH Annual Report.